Wilderness Inner-City Leadership Development: Grants

-WILD (under IDHA) had received multiple grants from different funders.
-One of the grants, CARE from the U.S. Environmental Protection Agency was granted to IDHA.
-CARE stands for Community Action for a Renewed Environment, is a competitive grant program from EPA that offers money community organizations that are involved in addressing risks of toxic pollution from different sources to the environment.
-The CARE program financially assist communities with pollution problems to help them reduce the exposure to the pollutants.
-CARE offers two types of Cooperative Agreements: Level 1 and Level 2, which a different amount of funding granted.
+WILD (under IDHA) has received multiple grants from different funders.
+Particularly significant was CARE (Community Action for a Renewed Environment), a grant from the U.S. Environmental Protection Agency to IDHA.
+CARE is a competitive program for community organizations involved in addressing risks of toxic pollution from different sources to the environment.
+The CARE program financially supports communities with pollution problems to help them reduce the exposure to the pollutants.
+CARE offers two tiers of Cooperative Agreements, Level 1 and Level 2, which grant different amounts of funding.

-In 2005, IDHA had received Level 1 CARE Cooperative Agreement to address the environmental issues in the Chinatown/International District due to economically disadvantages.
-This grant will help address the environmental concerns (lead paint in old buildings, air pollution, uneven pavement etc.) in the CID community.
-WILD youth took part in helping with translation and education in the community to help residents to become aware of the issues.
+In 2005, IDHA received a Level 1 CARE Cooperative Agreement to address environmental issues in the Chinatown/International District due to economic disadvantages.
+This grant covered concerns like lead paint in old buildings, air pollution, uneven pavement, etc. in the CID community.
+WILD youth helped with translation and education in the community to make residents aware of the issues.

-Level 2 CARE Cooperative Agreement was granted to IDHA in 2007.
-This allowed WILD to partner with other organizations to help reduce the pollution in CID.
-The program continues to work on education and expanding the awareness of the pollution issues in the community.
-They also work on the "Green Street" campaign using this fund to make CID a dumpster-free community.
-WILD youths had contributed most of it time working on environmental justice using these funding from 2005 to 2007.
+IDHA received a Level 2 CARE Cooperative Agreement in 2007.
+This allowed WILD to partner with other organizations to further reduce pollution in the CID.
+The program further expanded education awareness of the pollution issues in the community.
+They also use this fund on the "Green Street" campaign to make CID a dumpster-free community.
+WILD youth used these funds for most of their work on environmental justice from 2005 to 2007.

 Projects

-WILD have at least one big project a year, mostly focusing on environmental justice, making Chinatown/International District a better place for people to live.
+WILD runs at least one big project a year, mostly focused on environmental justice, dedicated to making Chinatown/International District a better place for people to live.

 Community Perspective Project

 This is one of the major projects done by WILD youth in the year of 2004.
 This project used three different ways to gain information about the Chinatown/International District community.
 ComNETsm (Computerized neighborhood environmental tracking) was used.
 ComNETsm is hand-held computer allowing the youth to track street and sidewalk conditions by taking pictures matching with the problems (i.e. graffiti, trip hazards and feces).
 According to Joyce Pisnanont, Youth Program Coordinator for WILD from 2003 to 2007, the program found that ComNETsm only tracks the deficits of the neighborhood so the program decided to supplement the project with Photovoice and multilingual interviews.
-Through Photovoice, they youth and elders of the CID community are able to express their perspective on what they like or dislike about the community.
+Through Photovoice, the youth and elders of the CID community are able to express their perspective on what they like or dislike about the community.
 This project was presented to Seattle City Council, Jim Compton by the youths in early 2005 regarding the safety concerns in Seattle CID.
 In May 2005, WILD youth brought this project to the Community-Based Solutions for Environmental & Economic Justice 4th Annual Conference at the University of Washington.
 The main focus of this project is to help the limited-English speaking residents to speak up about health and safety related issues in their community.